GaelanVenturi/dotfiles/nvim/README.md

-This is fork/copy of neovim from scratch with modifications to work with my workflow.

-Some changes made before initial commit as modifications to the code to get it to work properly:

-* Replaced defaults for Treesitter with the new defaults from [treesitter](https://github.com/nvim-treesitter/nvim-treesitter)
-* Fixed `nvim-cmp` documentation that was out of date, see issue [#118](https://github.com/LunarVim/Neovim-from-scratch/issues/118) here that is on [Neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch) page
-* Added org-mode plugins for the sake of using org-mode

-Credit to [chris@machine.com](chrisatmachine.com), total chad.

-### Below here is the README of [chris@machine.com](chrisatmachine.com)

----

 # Neovim from scratch

 Each video will be associated with a branch so checkout the one you are interested in, you can follow along with this [playlist](https://www.youtube.com/watch?v=ctH-a-1eUME&list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ).